MAYHEM-Lab/UCSBFaaS-Wrappers/gammaRay/README.md

 #[Optional] clean out/refresh the database table that GammaRay uses
 aws dynamodb delete-table --table-name ${GAMMATABLE} --profile ${AWSPROFILE}
+#run this until it says gammaRays not found:
+aws --profile ${AWSPROFILE} dynamodb describe-table --region ${REG} --table-name ${GAMMATABLE}

 #wait 30 seconds then recreate it:
 aws --profile ${AWSPROFILE} dynamodb create-table --region ${REG} --table-name ${GAMMATABLE} --attribute-definitions AttributeName=reqID,AttributeType=S --key-schema AttributeName=reqID,KeyType=HASH --provisioned-throughput ReadCapacityUnits=10,WriteCapacityUnits=20 --stream-specification StreamEnabled=true,StreamViewType=NEW_AND_OLD_IMAGES
+#run this until the JSON returned has a field "TableStatus" that says "ACTIVE":
+aws --profile ${AWSPROFILE} dynamodb describe-table --region ${REG} --table-name ${GAMMATABLE}
+#Do not continue until the JSON returned has a field "TableStatus" that says "ACTIVE"!
 ```

 * Create (or update) the lambdas